qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## Related techniques

-We already mentioned [User Story Mapping](https://jpattonassociates.com/the-new-backlog/).
-Dimensional Planning works well with user story mapping, as it helps slicing releases and finding release goals.
+Dimensional Planning works well with [User Story Mapping](https://jpattonassociates.com/the-new-backlog/), as it helps slicing releases and finding release goals.
-User story mapping proposes to start with a ‘walking skeleton’ - a minimal version of the software that spans everything to get architectural feedback.
+User story mapping proposes to start with a _walking skeleton_ - a minimal version of the software that spans everything to get architectural feedback.
 A walking skeleton is not a Dirt Road version: they seek different kinds of feedback.
 You can still do both, start with a walking skeleton, then do a Dirt Road version.

 ![user story mapping + dimensional planning](/attachments/blogposts/2020/storymapping-slices.jpg)
 {: class="post-image" }

-Real Options: using Dirt Road to test assumptions quickly; the price of 'failure' is low, instead of putting all your bets on the most expensive one, the Highway.

 ## Reading more